qiskit-community/adapt-aqc/docs/running_options_explained.md

 to attempt to re-optimise previous layers than to only add new layers.
 As such, when not using Rotosolve, generally the solution will be deeper.

-# ISLRecompiler()
+# AdaptCompiler()

 ## coupling_map

 **What is it:** \
 A user specified list of tuples, each of which represents a connection between qubits.
-ISL will be restricted to only adding CNOT gates between pairs which are in this coupling map.
+ADAPT-AQC will be restricted to only adding CNOT gates between pairs which are in this coupling map.

 **What problem it aims to solve:** \
-Often we want to run the ISL solution on a specific connectivity hardware (e.g., heavy hex).
+Often we want to run the ADAPT-AQC solution on a specific connectivity hardware (e.g., heavy hex).
 Without this option, it would be possible to convert any solution to a connectivity via SWAP gates, however this can be extremely expensive in terms of number of gates.
-This option exists to allow ISL to restrict the solution space during compiling.
+This option exists to allow ADAPT-AQC to restrict the solution space during compiling.

 ## custom_layer_2q_gate